About

 Co-Editors

-Nikki Ummel is a queer writer, editor, and educator in New Orleans.
-Nikki has been published or has work forthcoming in Painted Bride Quarterly, The Adroit Journal, The Georgia Review, and others.
-She is the 2022 winner of the Leslie McGrath Poetry Prize.
-She has two chapbooks, Hush (Belle Point Press, 2022) and Bayou Sonata (NOLA DNA, 2023).
-You can find her on the web at www.nikkiummel.com.
+Nikki Ummel is a queer artist, editor, and educator in New Orleans.
+Nikki has been published or has work forthcoming with Gulf Coast, The Georgia Review, Black Lawrence Press, and others.
+She is the 2022 recipient of the Leslie McGrath Poetry Prize and 2023 recipient of the Juxtaprose Poetry Award for her manuscript, Bloom.
+Nikki is the co-founder of LMNL, an arts organization focused on readings, workshops, and residencies.
+She has two poetry chapbooks, Hush (Belle Point Press, 2022) and Bayou Sonata (NOLA DNA, 2023), funded by the New Orleans Jazz and Heritage Foundation.
+You can find her on the web at www.nikkiummel.com

 Mason Wray's poetry has appeared in Ploughshares, New Ohio Review, Hayden's Ferry Review, Diode, and elsewhere.
 A recipient of support from Bread Loaf and the Ruth Stone House, he holds an MFA in poetry from Ole Miss and lives in Atlanta, Georgia.